gustaphe/UnitfulLatexify.jl/docs/src/index.md

 ## Deprecation

-As of Unitful.jl `XXX fill in here`, UnitfulLatexify is superceded by an extension to Unitful.
+As of Unitful.jl 1.25, UnitfulLatexify is superceded by an extension to Unitful.
 Loading both Unitful and Latexify will automatically load this functionality.

 ## Archival Examples